 As plants become established and more profuse in their flowering each year, my enjoyment of these native plant gardens has grown.
 And the wildlife has seemed to enjoy the plants too.
 There are loads of insects pollinating flowers, and more species of butterflies and birds appear to be visiting our yard.
 I haven’t seen snakes yet, but have seen toads and a salamander.
 There has even been a pair of brown bats in my bat house the last couple of years that for many years was empty.

 My home landscape is far from perfect and it may never meet my grandest expectations.
 Not all of the species I bring in are native and there is always more weeding to do than I will give time.
 Soccer, croquet, and wiffleball games still require that a chunk of lawn remain.
-But baby steps forward progress is being made.
+But baby steps of forward progress are being made.